michikono/boxfit/README.md

 Boxfit
 ======

 Boxfit will scale text to fit inside a fixed width div.
 As in, if you have a div that is 300x300 pixels, it will scale the text inside it to the maximum possible size before the text overflows.
 Boxfit respects padding settings for the div.
+While boxfit will not scale images, it WILL handle text with other visual entities mixed in.

 Usage
 =====